 In our pursuit of achieving net zero emissions, improving the quality of our energy consumption is key.
-And although a change in habits clearly signals the steps in the right direction – the increasing adoption of electric vehicles, renewable energy sources, and technologies like PV panels and heat pumps; to truly optimise our efficiency, significant improvements are needed in our distribution grid infrastructure.
+And although a change in habits clearly signals the steps in the right direction — the increasing adoption of electric vehicles, renewable energy sources, and technologies like PV panels and heat pumps; to truly optimize our efficiency, significant improvements are needed in our distribution grid infrastructure.

 This is reflected in the EU’s Directive 2019/944 highlights the importance of upgrading and fortifying our grid systems to facilitate the transition to cleaner energy sources.
 This endeavour is essential to efficiently managing the increasing demand for electricity while mitigating the potential for disruptions.
 Distribution System Operators (DSOs) face a particularly daunting challenge in this regard, as they are tasked with maintaining security of supply and are subject to penalties for any service interruptions.

-In the worst-case scenario, Distribution networks risk becoming bottlenecks in the broader Energy transition.
+In the worst-case scenario, distribution networks risk becoming bottlenecks in the broader energy transition.

 In the past decade, with the growing penetration of renewable energy sources, the electricity market in Europe has undergone a significant transformation.
 This has placed considerable pressure on both regulators and network distributors to adopt an orchestration method capable of maintaining the security of the energy supply and managing bi-directional power flows effectively.

 As attention shifts to the role of DSOs in managing the complexities of modern energy systems, the recent amendment to Germany’s Energy Industry Act has resonated throughout Europe.
 It has sparked discussions and evaluations of the German approach to elevating grid operators to the next level – the Distribution System Operator (DSO) level.
-This move emphasises the importance of advancing towards smarter grid operations.
+This move emphasizes the importance of advancing towards smarter grid operations.

-The Smart Grid Operator and Paragraph 14a
+The Smart Grid Operator and Paragraph §14a

 We’re not in the raise of an entire new law.
 A small change can take us a long way, the amendment of Paragraph §14a was heavily discussed in Germany since its effects on the daily operations of the distribution system is enormous.
 This is the first step in a series of changes that can be implemented to achieve a smart grid status.